eDeister/ear_training_app_temp/README.md

-# ear_training_app

-## Authors

-- Ethan
-- Sajal Khadgi

 # Earworm

 Earworm is an ear-training webapp designed to hand control over to the user.
 The user can practice virtual piano and train have pitch correctiong training.
 Users and also leave feedback about the webapp on comment pace.

+## Authors

+- Ethan
+- Sajal Khadgi

 Quiz and Leaderboard are extra features and will be added soon.
 Maybe during the summer...